Free Spay Neuter in 23 San Antonio Zip Codes

 Call 210-735-1004 to make an appointment at Pet Shotz (across from the Zoo in Brackenridge Park).

 For an appointment at the Animal Defense League (ADL), call 210-655-1481 ext.
 104 or 112 or schedule online.
 As of November 2017, the ADL website only allows visitors to make appointments for cats.
 Check their website for an update or call to see if dogs can also be spayed or neutered at their clinic.

 Feral or community cats not socialized to people must be in humane traps, not in pet carriers.
 Tips for trapping feral cats are on our website.
 A cat’s left ear will be “tipped” to show that they have been sterilized.
 If you are in our King William and Lavaca service area, we can loan you humane traps and help with trapping and transportation.
 All San Antonio city residents can borrow humane trap(s) to catch feral cats from Animal Care Services.
 The current details are under “Available Resources” section on the Outdoor Cats and TNR page of ACS’ website.

 Proof of address may be required when you bring in your cat or dog for services.

 Direct questions about this city grant to the participating clinics by phone or via their website or Facebook pages.
 These free spay neuter grants are very popular.
 Funds run out quickly and waits for appointments are often long.

-For general questions about spaying and neutering your pet in San Antonio, call the ACS Spay/Neuter Information Line at 210-207-6688.
+For questions about spaying and neutering your pet in San Antonio or questions about this grant, call the ACS Spay/Neuter Information Line at 210-207-6688.

-As of August 2017, the City of San Antonio’s Animal Care Services is also offering free microchips to cats and dogs living in San Antonio.
+As of November 2017, the City of San Antonio’s Animal Care Services is also offering free microchips to cats and dogs living in San Antonio.
 Get your pet microchipped during ACS’ regular business hours – no appointment needed!
-(The microchips used include free lifetime registration).
+The microchips used include free lifetime registration.
 Your pet can also be chipped at any offsite ACS Microchip Mania event.